dribnet/purvs/README.md

 I also produced a symbol, I decided to make it small to really seperate it from the rest of the letters/numbers and so it couldn't be accidentally mistaken for either.

+I just played around with the stroke on the arc, decided on PIE at the moment, it gives a fuller look.
+I also played with stroke weight to try dampen the contrast.
+I am a fan of the smaller stroke but I still feel that I like the stroke too much to get rid of it completely.

 The parameters per letter:
   offsetx - the x offset of the letter components offsety - the y offset of the letter components